web-dave/webdave.de/src/assets/posts/cypress.md

 });
 ```

-now we want to test all "next steps" buttons.
+and as a next step we want to test all "Next steps" buttons.
 I built a small object with everything “Next Steps” and the associated messages.

 ```JavaScript